Sa74/STCubeTransition/README.md

 It is much simpler than performing an UIView animation.

-If you use `Cocoapods` framework, First of all, import the framework:
+If you use `Cocoapods`, First of all, import the framework:

 ```
 import STCubeTransition